re-motion/Framework/Remotion/Web/Development.WebTesting.IntegrationTests/SavedTestScreenshots/README.md

 ```
 ## Transparency

-In order to ignore certain part of the screenshot comparision the color can be set to transparent in the source file.
+In order to ignore certain part of the screenshot comparison the color can be set to transparent in the source file.
 This skips the equality check for that pixel.
 This is useful in cases where browsers could render content differently, but the content itself is not important for the test.

 ## Leniency